LinkedEarth/paleoTS/doc_build/source/working.rst

 The :ref:`executable workflow <Executable Workflow>` contains all the information about the method applied, the parameter values and the name of the output file for reproducibility.
 Notice that *DetrendSG* and *gkernel* are greyed out.
 This is because the data has no trend and was evenly-spaced so they were skipped at execution time.
 Notice that the file name for *OutputTS8* and *OutputTS9* are the same, confirming the skip.
 All names are unique for a given combination of input data, parameters, and programs (including versions of the programs).

 Congratulations!
 You have run your first analysis with PaleoTS.
 Feel free to go back and select another of the possible executable workflows.
-If you wish to use different values for the parameters, use comma-separated values in the appropriate fields.

 Running a workflow with multiple datasets
 -----------------------------------------